kahunacohen/real-world-fp/README.md

 First, what are *pure* functions?
 Pure functions are simply functions that given an input *x*, always return the same output *y*.
 Additionally, a pure function performs no side-effects (such as writing to the screen, writing or reading a file, opening a network connection etc.).

-Let's look at a typical imperative, impure approach of transforming JSON in this form:
+Let's look at a typical imperative, impure, object-oriented approach of transforming an array of objects to a CSV file.
+The data might look like this in a JSON file.
+Each numeric element in the `pay` array represents a monthly pay amount for the year:

 ```
 [